ijc8/ijc8.github.io/_posts/2017-09-02-initial-commit.md

 Hey, now it's 3:32 AM.
 Only 43 minutes until I check can check my bag; this was a decent time sink after all!

+---

+_Edited 2024-07-07 to fix typos, except for the one I intentionally left in place back in 2019. ☺_

 [^1]: Note that this isn't specific to Virgin America.